 Problem Statement

-Due to advances in the Information and Communication Technology, the configuration and management of the network components becomes highly complex and time-consuming.
+Due to advances in the Information and Communication Technology (ICT), the configuration and management of network components become highly complex and time-consuming.
 With the advancement of 5G network and Wi-Fi 6, a large amount of network devices are connected to the internet.
 Managing, configuring and controlling the network devices generates the challenging problems for service providers to provide the best Quality of Experience.
 As a consequence, IPv6 addressing scheme was designed to overcome the limitations of IPv4 addressing scheme.
 However, even after more than 20 years of its creation, IPv6 adoption rate is quite low.
 One of the reasons for this is service providers are not ready to support purely IPv6 traffic mainly due to high cost of infrastructure upgradation.